 It's all much the same, so just make sure it's 100% stone or glass and not coated aluminum.

-It's also important to buy a reputable brand because no-name brands can contain toxins like lead and arsenic.
+It's also important to buy a reputable brand because no-name brands can contain toxins like lead, cadmium, or arsenic.

 You can spend a lot or a little on 100% stoneware or glass.
 We like fairly inexpensive brands like Corningware and Pyrex.
-Higher-end brands like Emile Henry are beautiful, but probably won't perform any better than a $20 Pyrex pan.
+Higher-end brands like Emile Henry are beautiful, but probably won't perform any better or last any longer than a $20 Pyrex pan.

 Cooking With and Caring For 100% Stoneware and Ceramic Cookware